colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-05-20-265770-c-in-a-nutshell-by-ray-lischner.md

 ## #C++Programming #C++InANutshell

-In conclusion, "C++ in a Nutshell" by Ray Lischner is an invaluable resource for both beginners and experienced C++ programmers.
+In conclusion, "C++ in a Nutshell by Ray Lischner is an invaluable resource for both beginners and experienced C++ programmers.
 Its comprehensive coverage, concise explanations, practical examples, and adherence to modern C++ make it a must-have reference guide.
 Whether you're learning C++ or need a reliable resource to consult while coding, this book is well worth adding to your collection. #C++Programming #C++InANutshell